evanthegrayt/planter/README.md

 records *for each record of the parent relation*.

 ### Custom seeds
-To write your own custom seeds, just override the `seed` method and do whatever you need to do.
+To write your own custom seeds, generate with `--seeding-method=custom` or override the `seed` method and do whatever you need to do.
+This is the right choice when the seed depends on application-specific service objects, multiple tables, or logic that does not map cleanly to CSV or `data_array`.

 ```ruby
 class UsersSeeder < Planter::Seeder